jbalogh/django-multidb-router/README.rst

-With :class:`multidb.MasterSlaveRouter` all read queries will go to a slave database;  all inserts, updates, and deletes will do to the ``default`` database.
+With ``multidb.MasterSlaveRouter`` all read queries will go to a slave database;  all inserts, updates, and deletes will do to the ``default`` database.